 Starting in their teenage years, my husband began taking our three sons on annual getaway father/son weekends.
 We have since grown to a family of eighteen with the addition of three much-loved daughter-in-law and ten grandchildren.
 As the family grew, so did the size (and participants) of the getaways.

-Our first all-inclusive getaway, 20 years ago, was our trip to Nebraska for my middle son, Gerald’s, ordination to the ministry.
+Our first all-inclusive getaway, twenty years ago, was our trip to Nebraska for my middle son, Gerald’s, ordination to the ministry.
 Grandchildren began arriving.
 Each yearly trip was recorded in a scrapbook.
 As digital books became possible, it allowed each family to have their own family memory book complete with pictures and stories of our time together.
 I am usually several years behind and today is no different as I upload the 2017 book to be printed.

 Creating these books feels like a sacred privilege and calling as I do my part to create family identity and connection.
 I grew up without cousins and grandparents close by.
 My parents took us “home” to their families in Pennsylvania each year from the different places we lived – Alabama, Illinois and Montana.
 In the early years they could hardly afford it.
 We usually had enough money to get there.
 Daddy would be preaching, or speaking at a conference.
 Hopefully we’d have money to return to our home.